 The Grand Story

-During a spring semester we overview the overarching storyline of the Bible moving from creation to new creation.
+During a spring semester, we overview the overarching storyline of the Bible moving from creation to new creation.
 One of the goals is to make the Bible more accessible.
-The Bible is a big, intimidating book but, if the basic story is understood, we believe it is much more approachable.
+The Bible is a big, intimidating book but, if the basic story is understood, we believe it is much more approachable and enjoyable.

 The Apostles' Creed